Clear House Accountants

 Specialist contractor accountants have the relevant expertise and experience needed to help business clients discover their actual employment status.
 Accountants can also help you conduct an internal audit of your company’s workforce to provide you with new ideas and solutions.

-As off-payroll rules become applicable to private businesses from 2020, businesses will require the expertise of expert lawyers and accountants to get their tax done right.
+As off-payroll rules become applicable to private businesses in 2020, businesses will require the expertise of expert lawyers and accountants to get their taxes done right.
 Especially large firms who have employed numerous contractors and still plan to do so.

 Clear House Accountants are smart Accountants in London who specialise in working with contractors, our smart solutions make sure you are prepared for changes in the most effective way possible.